Retail market indicators

 Switching

-The proportion of net gains switching away from the large legacy supplier was around 30%, compared to 15% in February 2022, mainly reflecting customers’ movements towards other large and medium suppliers.
+The proportion of net gains switching away from the large legacy suppliers was around 29% in August 2024, continuing to reflect customers mainly moving towards other large and medium suppliers.

 Methodology and sources